 While a natural language-activated robot would be cool, Chan understood that it needed to be more than that.
 To fulfil the vision of “Automation for Everyone,” the system must also use the same tools that everyone else in the organization is using, and, to foster trust, we must provide traceability, visibility and AI explainability in the system.
 “Think about it – Why don’t intelligent assistants, like Alexa, work in an enterprise architecture?” he asked.
 “At home, Alexa leverages your personal accounts to search, play music, and send a text.
 It uses your personal identity.
 But in an enterprise setting, you need separation of roles and you need accountability.
 Running in IBM, who's credentials is it going to use?”

 Allen says that led the team to start exploring the idea of identity and organizational context, which is a big piece of what makes Watson Orchestrate unique.
 “We started thinking of it as a digital teammate – way more than a chatbot – It’s actually part of your team.
-You might even give it a name and a set of skills tailored to a specific job role, so that it can execute tasks on behalf of the team using all the automation tools in the Cloud Pak and other business systems like Salesforce, Workday, SAP, and ServiceNow.”
+You might even give it a name and a set of skills tailored to a specific job role, so that it can execute tasks on behalf of the team using all the automation tools or business systems like Salesforce, Workday, SAP, and ServiceNow.”

 As the vision came together over a series of conversations between Allen and Ed Lynch, Vice President of IBM Digital Business Automation, they knew they would need to establish some guiding rules.
 Setting parameters has always been an important aspect of innovation.
 A famous example is Steve Jobs insisting to the Apple design team that the first Macintosh must have a footprint no bigger than a phone book.